Joan Yarde-Buller

-The Hon.
-Joan Barbara Yarde-Buller (22 April 1908 – 25 April 1997), also known in her three marriages as Joan Guinness, Princess Taj-ud-dawlah Aga Khan, and Viscountess Camrose, was an English socialite, one of the Bright Young Things.
+Joan Barbara Berry, Viscountess Camrose (née Yarde-Buller; 22 April 1908 – 25 April 1997), also known as Joan Guinness and Taj-ud-dawlah Aga Khan, was an English socialite who was one of the Bright Young Things.

 Early life

 Joan Barbara Yarde-Buller was born on 22 April 1908.
 She was the eldest of six children born to John Yarde-Buller, 3rd Baron Churston, the aide-de-camp to the Viceroy of India, and Denise Orme, a former music hall singer.
 Among her siblings were brother, Richard Yarde-Buller, who became the 4th Baron Churston; sister Lydia Yarde-Buller, who became the Duchess of Bedford (wife of Ian Russell, 13th Duke of Bedford); and Primrose Yarde-Buller, who became the Countess Cadogan (wife of William Cadogan, 7th Earl Cadogan).
-After her parents divorce in 1928, her mother married Danish diplomat Tito Wessel.
+After her parents’ divorce in 1928, her mother married Danish diplomat Tito Wessel.
 They too divorced and Denise married Edward FitzGerald, 7th Duke of Leinster.

-Her father was the only son of John Yarde-Buller, 2nd Baron Churston and Barbara Yelverton (herself the only child of Sir Hastings Yelverton and the 20th Baroness Grey de Ruthyn).
+Her father was the only son of John Yarde-Buller, 2nd Baron Churston, and Barbara Yelverton (the only child of Sir Hastings Yelverton and the 20th Baroness Grey de Ruthyn).

 Personal life

-On 4 July 1927, Joan married Loel Guinness, at St Margaret's, Westminster in London.
-Guinness, a British Conservative Member of Parliament, was the only son of Irish lawyer Benjamin Seymour Guinness (of the Guinness brewing family), and his first wife, Bridget Henrietta Frances Williams-Bulkeley.
+On 4 July 1927, Joan married Loel Guinness, at St Margaret's, Westminster, in London.
+Guinness, a British Conservative Member of Parliament, was the only son of Irish lawyer Benjamin Seymour Guinness (of the Guinness brewing family) and his first wife, Bridget Henrietta Frances Williams-Bulkeley.
 They had one son: